Hinton, Summers County

 Threat: Deterioration; Funding

-As of the site’s last update in January 2017, progress on the bridge is at a standstill.
+May 2019 Update: Progress on the bridge is at a standstill.
 The West Virginia Division of Highways (DOH) is willing to have a non-profit organization take over ownership of the bridge if they can demonstrate financial ability to restore and maintain the bridge.
-Additionally, they must agree to dismantle the bridge if they can longer maintain it.
+Additionally, they must agree to dismantle the bridge if they can no longer maintain it.
 However, as of the site’s last update, they have been unable to find a non-profit organization capable of taking on the expense of the bridge’s restoration.
 The bridge continues to need concrete repairs, conduit replacement for decorative lighting, and grooming of the surrounding area.
 Until a financially capable custodial organization is found, the bridge will continue to deteriorate.
 The local community would like to see the for former automobile bridge restored and repurposed as a pedestrian bridge.

 2016: The Avis Overhead Bridge connects Hinton and the neighboring community of Avis, above the railroad tracks, along WV 107 and, later, WV Route 21.
 It is recognized in the 1984 West Virginia Bridge Survey as being historically significant.
 The Luten Bridge Company of York, Pennsylvania, constructed the bridge in 1928.
 Its designer, Daniel B. Luten, claimed to have designed over 17,000 bridges, and the concrete Avis Overhead Bridge features his patented Rainbow Arch.
 Rainbow arch bridges are famous for having been built with curved, simply ornamented, solid parapets.
 This style of concrete arch was widely built as a proprietary bridge type in the first quarter of the twentieth century.